slothoth/Fall-From-Heaven/README.md

 ## Lairs and barbarians:
 like barbarian encampments but with different classes that spawn different units, can be explored, that will trigger random event from deck, may spawn enemies, like existing raid encampment bonus feature, to add to natural wonders like Pyre of the Seraphic, have to build map generator to add these
 - [ ] Implement multiple barbarian factions (animal, orc/goblin, skeletons, lizardmen)   Look into Barb Clans different clans.
+There is some UniqueBarbarianUnits table.
 - [ ] Have to implement spawning on mapgeneration, check that Cat relics mod, to see how they did it.
 - [ ] Implement "deck" of different events that can happen when a lair is explored: probably do this with plot:SetProperty() then hook into barbarian clans removal and trigger event, if it shouldnt clear the lair, replace the lair lol
 - [ ] Peace with barbarians trait, shared with embers        WildW was thinking of something like this, look at comments on discord